Dr-Syn/artofwar/README.md

 artofwar
 ========

-manpage for The Art of War
+manpages for The Art of War and the Tao Te Ching

-This is a man page for the Art of War.
+These are man pages for the Art of War and the Tao Te Ching

 It may be installed in your distribution's location for man pages in the usual fashion or may be viewed by issuing the command

 man ./artofwar.3
+man ./taoteching.3

 from the directory in which it is placed.